MariadlRosa-1224/isles-of-vielora/races/graveborns/ghost.md

   **level x:**

-  **The torment** An attack that targets the mind rather than the body, inflicting mental pain
+  **The torment** An attack that targets the mind rather than the body, induce torture onto a target with illusions and thoughts from past, present and future.
+It may be induced to all degrees of intensity, from mild to unbearable to full-on physical suffering.

   **level x:**